 Leniency agreements may also give rise to challenges to the arbitral jurisdiction.
-As mentioned earlier, the Anti-Corruption Law (article 16) allows legal entities that have practised illicit acts to enter into leniency agreements with the relevant authorities, as long as they admit their participation in the wrongdoing, cease their involvement in the illicit practice and agree to effectively cooperate, on a permanent basis, with the investigation.
-Under article 16(2), the execution of a leniency agreement shall reduce the amount of the applicable administrative fine by up to two-thirds and shall exempt the legal entity from the civil sanctions set forth in article 19 of that act.
+The Anti-Corruption Law (article 16) allows legal entities to enter into leniency agreements with the relevant authorities, as long as they admit their wrongdoings, cease their involvement in the illicit practice and agree to effectively cooperate, on a permanent basis, with the investigation.
+Under article 16(2), the execution of a leniency agreement shall reduce the amount of the applicable administrative fine by up to two-thirds and shall exempt the legal entity from the civil sanctions set forth in article 19 of that Act.